 Although the diploma in social work (DipSW) and other previous social work qualifications are still recognised as valid social work qualifications, they are no longer offered to new entrants.

-If you have an HND or foundation degree you will require an undergraduate degree in social work, although the following subjects may improve your chances:
+If you have an HND or foundation degree you will require an undergraduate degree in social work, although the following subjects may improve your chances of entering the profession:

 - social sciences.